james-priest/udacity-nanodegree-react/docs/course-notes/react-fundamentals.md

 - [ ] Controlled Components are more the "React way" of doing things
 - [ ] Controlled Components are less typing
 - [ ] Controlled Components are more performant
-- [x] Controlled Components allow you to update your UI based on teh form itself
+- [x] Controlled Components allow you to update your UI based on the form itself

 #### Contacts App - Showing The Displayed Contacts Count
 We're almost done working with the controlled component!
 Our last step is to make our app display the count of how many contacts are being displayed out of the overall total.